bkmashiro/fyp-report/demo-slides/slides.typ

 #pagebreak()

-Hamming distance is used to measure the similarity between two hash values.
+Hamming distance is used to measure the similarity between two p-hash values.

-//TODO
+$
+  text("Hamming distance") = sum(
+    bold(x)_i xor bold(y)_i
+  )
+$

+IVFFlat is used to accelerate the search k-nearest neighbors.

+In this way, we can find the most similar images in database to a given image.

 == Blockchain-based Copyright Protection